 Once the tourists have left after August, the true character of the sleepy villages and towns is really evident.
 Head to the area in autumn to see the hills covered in crisp frost and trees of every colour, or in winter for cosy evenings spent in pubs, where the friendly locals huddle around open fires in cosy stone rooms.

 - Public transport: The main stations for access to the Cotswolds are in Cheltenham, Bath and Oxford, but many regional lines also pass through the area stopping at stations in Moreton-in-Marsh, Stroud, Kemble, Charlbury and Kingham.
-Escape to the Cotswolds have a map of all the stations on the network.
 Regular bus services link the train stations to the villages further afield.
 Check traveline to plan your journey.

 - By car: The winding roads and narrow country lanes are sometimes no-go zones for public transport, so rental is the best option for those who want total freedom.
 Hires are available in major nearby cities, such as Gloucester and Bath.

 - Peruse antique shops and hunt for bargain vintage clothing in the towns and villages of the Cotswolds.
 Places like the Applestore in Batsford (no, it’s not that type of Apple Store) sell up-cycled furniture and retro china in shops crowded with curios.

 - The small village of Blockley was built on the back of a silk industry.
 It’s surrounded by verdant woodland and a babbling mill stream runs through its middle.
 After mooching around its charming streets, go for a ramble on one of the walking trails that lead off from the town.